awaismalik-et/finaltest/bankos-dr/services/rds/README.md

 Failover RDS configuration — Details for RDS in Failover region.

 ### Actions performed:
-If there are no replica in the failover region and both the primary instance and the replica exists in the active region.
-Then, the code will check this through the `replica_configuration` object in the `configuration.json`.
-If the replica_configuration has an identifier in it, this means the replica and the primary instance are in the active region.
-Then, the first action would be to create a replica in the failover region from the primary instance in the active region.
+If the active RDS instance have read replica already configured with the source, then the configuration.json should have a `replica_configuration` object in the active configuration only, having identifier value which is the name of the read replica of the primary instance in active region.
+This name would be used to check the name of the replica of a database instance if a instance that has to be cloned in the other region if there is no replica, simply omit defining the `replica_configuration` object in the configuration.
+It can be defined either in active configuration or failover configuration depending upon the switch th econfiguration.json should be handled correctly.

-Promote Failover RDS to be the new standalone primary instance (remove replication status if it was a replica).

-update the proxy in the failover region
-This ensures that:

-Failover RDS becomes the new primary instance, ready to handle production traffic.
-Active region RDS remains untouched unless a manual restoration is triggered later.

-The previous RDS instane has "old" appended to its name The read replica of the newly promoted RDS is made in the active region
+Also, checks if the `replica_configuration` identifier is correct, otherwise if its incorrect, the pipeline will give an error

+The replica should always exist, otherwise the program will stop by saying the read replica doesnt exist.
+Then, we create a read replica of the newly promoted instance.
+Now, there are a primary and replica in both regions.
+The proxies are updated and pointed as well.
+Now if we have checked the `process_current_environment` flag in the jenkinsfile then the failover region database group primary instance would have a timestamp appended to it.
+And the replica of the freshly promoted instance in the failover region creates a read replica in the active region

+The read replica should always exists, in case of a single instance DB as well and then it promotes and updates proxies.
+If `process_current_environment` is checked then we rename the instance with timestamp appended to it and the read replica of failover in active region creation happens.

 ### Note:
 Only the RDS instances defined in the configuration are modified.
 No other RDS instances or databases are affected.